KDDD10/fitness-admin-panel/README.md

 # **Fitness - Your Gateway to Health and Energy**

-**Fitness** is a cutting-edge platform designed to simplify the purchase of exercise nutrition products, Fitness Plans and gym accessories.
+This is a cutting-edge platform designed to simplify the purchase of exercise nutrition products, Fitness Plans and gym accessories.
 Built with modern technology, it provides a seamless shopping experience, helping customers achieve their fitness goals with ease.

 ![Fitness Banner](https://res.cloudinary.com/dcb1zsjuk/image/upload/v1732817015/Screenshot_2024-11-28_230225_bgtigu.png)